 - Confirm your entry and save your settings.

 However, I recommend this method only if you’re proficient enough.
 In other cases, turning off the ads in the TV settings would be enough.

 How to disable the store mode on a Samsung TV

-So what’s the big deal about this mode?
+So, what’s the big deal about this mode?
 The problem is that it resets the Samsung TV to factory settings every 20 minutes or whenever you turn it off.
 It’s convenient for the salesman, but you’ll probably want to turn off the commercials and reset the function by switching the TV to dynamic or home mode.
 This is something you’re unlikely to encounter.
-However, below you can find out how to get rid of this kind of ad.
+However, below you can find out how to get rid of this ad.